Chicago Bears: Ben Jones, C, Georgia

 On the nose late-round rookie David Carter has opened some eyes and is at least in the conversation to overtake Dan Williams in the starting lineup.
 That pushes the need on the defensive line to depth on the end.
 Vonnie Holliday is a whisper from retirement and another player for the rotation is just smart business.

 Jacksonville Jaguars: Vince Browne, DE, Northwestern

 Remember when the Jaguars tried to upgrade their pass rush with early draft picks?
 That didn't work out so well, and years later it is still a problem.
 Perhaps newly signed Matt Roth, who is converting from linebacker to defensive end, gives their pass rush a bump but the need for a younger player to attack opposing quarterbacks should be on their minds in the draft regardless.

 I can already hear some groans from fans in the Dawg Pound over drafting another Buckeye wide receiver.
 Brian Robiskie has not exactly worked out.
 Still, even after drafting Greg Little this group needs more help and definitely more production.
 Minor injuries took away from valuable preseason time for several players to develop a rapport with young quarterback Colt McCoy.

 Tennessee Titans: Jake Bequette, DE, Arkansas

 The process of getting bigger on the defensive line for the Titans continues.
-After the preseason, I am less convinced of a need here even with Derrick Morgan on the mend, so this could change in my next version.
+After the preseason, I am less convinced of a need here even with Aaron Morgan on the mend, so this could change in my next version.
 However, teams wanting to compete love to load up in the trenches, where games are won.

 Minnesota Vikings: Levy Adcock, G/T, Oklahoma State